 Italian National Parks II

-Parco Nazionale delle Cinque Terre - In the Liguria Region, it is listed in the UNESCO environmental and cultural, worldwide patrimony, which has to be guarded and improved.
-Coastlines overhanging the sea, have coves and small beaches, thousands of kilometres of dry built walls bordering terraces on which grapevines are grown, medieval boroughs, shrines and panoramic promenades on the sea and hillsides.
-Let us not forget the local fine wines, food and the works of local artisans.
+In the Liguria region, it is listed in the UNESCO environmental and cultural, worldwide patrimony, which has to be guarded and improved.
+Coastlines hanging over the sea, coves and small beaches, thousands of kilometres of dry built walls bordering terraces on which grapevines are grown, medieval boroughs, shrines and panoramic promenades on the sea and hillsides: this is all to be enjoyed in the Parco Nazionale delle Cinque Terre.
+Beside the beauty of the landscape, the area is known also for its local wines, food and craftworks.

-Finally the coast of Orosei, with its mountainsides diving directly into the sea.
+Finally the coast of Orosei, with its mountainsides diving directly into the sea, completes the breathtaking array of landscapes within the park.
 Being a very isolated place, it has a great variety of indigenous species and sub-species as the Papilio Hospiton, a gorgeous, protected, butterfly.
 Many indigenous reptiles are also present in the Corsica Island and in the Tuscan Archipelago.

 We can also find the moufflon, the Sardinian deer, wildcat and fox, the dormouse and various other species.
 Many birds such as the griffon hawk, the queen’s hawk, royal eagle, Sardinian goshawk, sparrow hawk and buzzard.
 The flora is very widespread with centennial hollies and local species as the Euphrasia Genargetea and the Ribes Sardum.
 These species are only present only in this area of the world.

 Located between the Val d’ Aosta and Piedmont regions, it was the first Italian national park created (1922).
 It sits on 70,318 hectares of high mountainous terrain ranging from the 800 meters of the valleys to the 4,061 meters of the Gran Paradiso peak.
 Pine trees and larch woods, vast alpine prairies, rocks and glaciers are the right scenario for a various and rich, high mountains, fauna and flora life.

 In the Abruzzo Region, the park has 150,00 hectares of extension, making it one of the largest of Italy.
-Its various and rich in nature and runs between three mountain groups: Gran Sasso - the highest peak of the Apennines Mountain Chain, rises 2,912 meters above sea level - Massiccio della Laga and the Monti Gemelli.
-This mountain chain, is the only one with a glacier in the entire Apennines, known as the ‘Calderone’.
+It's various and rich in nature and runs between three mountain groups: Gran Sasso - the highest peak of the Apennines Mountain Chain, rises 2,912 meters above sea level - Massiccio della Laga and the Monti Gemelli.
+This mountain chain is the only one with a glacier in the entire Apennines, known as the ‘Calderone’.

-Parco Nazionale della Majella - Also in the Abruzzo Region, the mountain of the Majella was named by the Latin writer, Plinio il Vecchio, known as the ‘father of the mountains’.
-High, massive and wild, this mountain group is part of the World patrimony of National Parks.
-Composed by four, great groups: Majella, Porrara, Morrone and the Pizzi Mountains, all with its valleys and karstic plains.
+Also in the Abruzzo Region, the mountain of the Majella was named by the Latin writer Pliny the Elder, known as the ‘father of the mountains’.
+High, massive and wild, this mountain group is part of the World Patrimony of National Parks.
+It is composed by four main mountaineous groups: the Majella, the Porrara, the Morrone and the Pizzi Mountains, all with its valleys and karstic plains.
 It’s a national park which, because of its geographical position, size, prominence, and its changing climate, is the only one in its kind.
-It encloses wide lands, with its peculiar wildlife and its biodiversity, of European and worldwide importance.
+It encloses wide lands, with its peculiar wildlife and its biodiversity of European and worldwide importance.

 Its the largest protected area in the country.
-It sits between the mountain peaks of Dolcedorme and Cozzo del Pellegrino - on the mountain chains of the Calabria and Lucania regions overlooking the Tyrrhenian and Jonio seas.
+It sits between the mountain peaks of Dolcedorme and Cozzo del Pellegrino - on the mountain chains of Calabria and Basilicata, overlooking the Tyrrhenian and Jonian seas.

-Parco Nazionale della Sila - Has one of the most evocative and wild areas of the Calabria region with vast and beautiful forests stretching out on the Polino Park, the Aspromonte and the Etna Volcano, as well as on the Jonio, and Tyrrhenian seas where the Eolie Islands can be seen in the distance.
+Within it lays one of the most evocative and wild areas of Calabria, with vast and beautiful forests stretching out on the Pollino Park and the Aspromonte.
+It includes vast areas on the Jonian and Tyrrhenian seas where the Eolie Islands can be seen in the distance.